YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 - The space in which _roles_ and _databases_ exist is the entire cluster.
 And the names of these artifacts must be unique within the entire cluster.
 For this reason, roles and databases are referred to as *global* artifacts. _Tablespaces_ are also global artifacts—and these three (roles, databases, and tablespaces) are the _only_ kinds of global artifact.
 Notice that, as far as the specific YBMT scheme is concerned, tablespaces are never mentioned.
 However, the conventions that YBMT defines and supports with code could be extended, in a natural way, to include tablespaces.
 - The space in which _schemas_ exist is a particular database.
 The name of a schema must be unique within a database.
 While databases _d1_ and _d2_ can each contain a schema called _s_, you cannot refer to both in the same SQL statement.
 There is therefore no qualified notation like _d1.s_.
 In short, you cannot create a session without specifying a database to which to connect.
 The session is then bound to that database for the rest of its lifetime—and it can see only _objects that exist inside that database_ together with other databases (as opaque objects), roles, and tablespaces.
 - The ability for a cluster to contain two or more databases does not bring any semantics.
 Rather, it's purely a practical scheme to support multitenancy—where the granule of provisioning is the database.
-- The space in which so-called _schema objects_ (like tables, user-defined functions and procedures, user-defined types, and so on) exist is a particular schema within a particular database.
-The name of a schema object must be unique within a particular schema for a particular set of kinds of object.
-You _can_ refer to schema objects in difference schemas (in the same database) within a single SQL statement—so, here, schema-qualified names are legal and meaningful.
+- The space in which so-called _schema-objects_ (like tables, user-defined functions and procedures, user-defined types, and so on) exist is a particular schema within a particular database.
+The name of a schema-object must be unique within a particular schema for a particular set of kinds of object.
+You _can_ refer to schema-objects in difference schemas (in the same database) within a single SQL statement—so, here, schema-qualified names are legal and meaningful.
 Suppose that you create a session by connecting to database _d1_, authorizing as role _r1_ (for example, using the _"\c d1 r1"_ meta-command in _ysqlsh_ or _psql_).
 You can then do this:

   ```
   create schema s1;